General Council rejects Concòrdia consent bill, defers to Penal Code reform

 Key Points

-- Government and majority argued a comprehensive Penal Code reform is in final drafting and submitting a partial change would be incoherent; bill expected Jan 2026.
+- Government and majority deputies cited a comprehensive Penal Code reform in final drafting, to be submitted in Jan 2026, as reason to defer.

-The General Council voted 17–10, with no abstentions, to refuse admission for processing of a bill from the Concòrdia parliamentary group that sought to redefine sexual consent, raise the age of consent from 14 to 16 and strengthen criminal protections for minors.
-The negative vote halts the proposal before it can enter formal legislative debate.
+The General Council voted 17–10, with no abstentions, to reject admission for processing of a Concòrdia bill that would have redefined sexual consent, raised the age of consent from 14 to 16 and strengthened criminal protections for minors.
+Deputies from Demòcrates and Ciutadans Compromesos joined the government majority in opposing the proposal; Concòrdia, the Social Democrats (PS) and Andorra Endavant voted in favour.

-In the same sitting, deputies unanimously approved amendments to the law on the automatic exchange of fiscal information to align Andorra with new international standards; Finance Minister Ramon Lladós said the principality currently exchanges tax information with 114 countries and the updated rules will add 12 more.
-The chamber also ratified, by assent, a double taxation convention with Estonia intended to prevent tax evasion and clarify rules on residence and taxing rights.
-Lawmakers further approved, by consensus, a right‑to‑be‑forgotten health law protecting people who have recovered from serious illnesses from discrimination in insurance and financial products, alongside an updated insurance contract law.
+In the same plenary session, deputies unanimously approved amendments to the law on the automatic exchange of fiscal information to align Andorra with new international standards; Finance Minister Ramon Lladós said the principality currently exchanges tax information with 114 countries and the updated rules will add 12 more.
+The chamber also ratified, by assent, a double taxation convention with Estonia and unanimously validated a right‑to‑be‑forgotten health law protecting people who have recovered from serious illnesses from discrimination in insurance and financial products, alongside an updated insurance contract law and a new multi‑year statistics plan.

 Original Sources